 Not only is the ridiculously simple and delicious, but it will leave you with a real sense of pride in being able to use something that would have normally been discarded or used for compost at best.
-This recipe is super flexible and can incorporate any variety winter vegetables like broccoli, spinach, cauliflower or beets.
-If the thought of making gnocchi scares you, try it with a friend and make it a team effort and you will see how enjoyable it can be.
+This recipe is super flexible and can incorporate any variety winter vegetables like broccoli, spinach, kale, beets, carrots, etc. If the thought of making gnocchi scares you, try it with a friend and make it a team effort and you will see how enjoyable it can be.

 Pinch of salt